Accelerator and Brake: Dynamic Persuasion with Dead Ends: Proofs

 Suppose, for the sake of contradiction, that there exists a probability martingale $\{\mu_t\}_t$ that implements the optimal policy in Theorem \ref{thetheorem} without dynamic commitment.
 Then, for any node identified by belief $\mu_{t}$ that is reached with positive probability, if the agent is willing to continue, he must be indifferent between continuing and stopping, because otherwise the principal can deviate to extract the remaining rent.
 Thus, for such nodes, we must have

 This is because: (i) for any successor $\mu_{t+\delta}$, the agent either continues when he is indifferent between continuing and stopping or stops, and (ii) the agent must be indifferent between continuing and stopping at node $\mu_{t}$.
-Therefore, since $y(\cdot)$ is continuous and monotone,
+Therefore, since $y(\cdot)$ is continuous and monotonic, it yields a unique indifference threshold at each instant:

 Thus, at time $\hat{t}$, if the agent continues, the only possibility is $\mu_{\hat{t}}=\hat\mu_{\hat{t}}$.
 However, at time $\hat{t}-\delta$, since the agent continues with probability $1$, the agent's belief can only be $\hat\mu_{\hat{t}-\delta}\neq\hat\mu_{\hat{t}}$.
 This implies that to achieve $\hat\mu_{\hat{t}}$, the principal must stop the agent with a strictly positive probability, which contradicts the premise that the disclosure is one-shot.